2025–26 Le Moyne Dolphins men's basketball team

-The 2025–26 Le Moyne Dolphins men's basketball team represents Le Moyne College during the 2025–26 NCAA Division I men's basketball season.
-The Dolphins, led by sixth-season head coach Nate Champion, play their home games on Ted Grant Court in the Le Moyne Events Center in DeWitt, New York as third-year members of the NEC and NCAA Division I. This is the 77th season of Le Moyne Dolphins men's basketball.
+The 2025–26 Le Moyne Dolphins men's basketball team represented Le Moyne College during the 2025–26 NCAA Division I men's basketball season.
+The Dolphins, led by sixth-season head coach Nate Champion, played their home games on Ted Grant Court in the Le Moyne Events Center in DeWitt, New York as third-year members of the NEC and NCAA Division I. This was the 77th season of Le Moyne Dolphins men's basketball.

-This is the third season of Le Moyne's transition to Division I. Consequently, the team is ineligible for NCAA-sponsored postseason play.
+This was the third season of Le Moyne's transition to Division I. Consequently, the team was ineligible for NCAA-sponsored postseason play.

 Previous season

 The Dolphins finished the 2024–25 season 9–23, 4–12 in NEC play, tied for eighth place.
 As the no. 8 seed in the NEC tournament, they lost to Central Connecticut in the quarterfinals.